Two-Part Project-based Language Learning (PBLL) workshop

 Where: Hosted virtually by University of California-LA

-What: This two-part workshop introduces the principles and practices of PBLL to participants and will support the development of instructional materials that can be incorporated into the curricula of Southeast Asian language classes.
+What: This two-part workshop introduced the principles and practices of PBLL to participants so as to support the development of instructional materials that can be incorporated into the curricula of Southeast Asian language classes.

 The Southeast Asia Language Council (SEALC) and UCLA Center for Southeast Asian Studies (UCLA CSEAS) jointly sponsored a Heritage Language and Project-Based Learning workshop on October 23-24, 2020 with workshop trainer Professor Maria Carrera of the National Heritage Language Resource Center (NHLRC) at UCLA.
 Due to travel restrictions that resulted from the COVID-19 pandemic, the workshop was reconfigured into a two-part webinar series.
 For Part 1, an online workshop jointly sponsored by COTSEAL was held on October 23-24, 2020 with r 26 participants, representing 7 Southeast Asian languages from 13 universities and community colleges, with a majority from the Southeast Asia National Resource Centers.
 Fourteen of these instructors will participate in Part 2, which will be conducted as a virtual workshop in April 2021.

 The main objective of Part 1 was to introduce the principles and practices of Project-Based Learning (PBL) to participants to strengthen the development of instructional materials that can be incorporated into the curricula of Southeast Asian language classes.
 Prior to the workshop, instructors were provided access to and were required to complete two online modules addressing issues pertinent to heritage language (HL) students and the tools of PBL.
 The online modules, developed by UCLA NHLRC, included thought exercises and prompt questions on 1) key concepts and pedagogical approaches in HL teaching and 2) understanding and meeting the language needs of HL learners.